East quad on the Coe College campus

 How Much Should I Borrow?

-Once all requirements are met our office will email you from o-financialaid@coe.edu with a final loan amount.
+Once all loan requirements are completed, our office will send a confirmation email from o-financialaid@coe.edu with your finalized loan amount.

 Can I increase or decrease my loan?

-Yes, your loan can be increased by contacting our office, but note that we can only increase your loan within the limits of your eligibility.
-Use the parent portal available on my.coe.edu (if your student has granted you access) to review your student's account statement and determine if you need to adjust your loan amount.
+Yes, you can increase your loan by contacting our office, but note that we can only do so within your eligibility limits.
+Use the parent portal at my.coe.edu (if your student has granted you access) to review your student's account statement and determine whether you need to adjust your loan amount.

 How are loan proceeds paid?

-Loan proceeds are applied by the Coe College Office of Financial Aid directly to the student account, provided that all administrative requirements have been met.
+Loan proceeds are applied directly to the student account by the Coe College Office of Financial Aid, provided that all administrative requirements have been met.
 A loan for two terms will be divided in half.
 We will send an email to the address you provide on the Parent Loan application to let you know that the loan is approved and the final loan amount.
 Please review this email and contact our office with any questions.

 Can I use Parent PLUS Loan funds for non-billed Coe charges such as books and travel expenses?

-Yes, you can use the Parent Loan to cover charges that are not billed by the college However, it is important to account for the timing of the loan disbursement, any outside scholarships, and unearned work study when you are calculating how much you must borrow in order to generate the refund you need.
-The Office of Financial Aid is happy to help you weigh the amount you plan to borrow against your expected charges to make sure that you borrow enough.
-Keep in mind the expenses that the refund will cover when you are applying for your loan because you will declare how your refund should be issued within the application.
-We strongly suggest that you complete an ACH Authorization Form so your refund can be issued by direct deposit.
-This can be especially important if you are borrowing to cover book costs at the beginning of the semester.
+Yes, you can use the Parent Loan to cover charges that the college does not bill.
+However, it is important to account for the timing of the loan disbursement, any outside scholarships, and unearned work-study when calculating how much you must borrow to generate the refund you need.
+The Office of Financial Aid will help you weigh the amount you plan to borrow against your expected charges to ensure you borrow enough.
+We strongly suggest you complete an ACH Authorization Form so your refund can be issued by direct deposit.
+This can be especially important if you borrow to cover the cost of books and other course materials at the beginning of the semester.
 The other choice is for the Coe Student Accounts Office to cut a paper check and mail it to the refund recipient.

 When do I begin repaying my PLUS Loan?

 Repayment of the Parent (PLUS) loan begins within 60 days of the full disbursement of the loan.
-For a full year loan repayment will generally begin sometime in February.
 Information about repayment terms and timing will be provided to you by your federal loan servicer.
 Repayments are made directly to the loan servicer.
-Borrowers generally have from 10 to 25 years to repay the Parent PLUS Loan.
+Borrowers generally have 10 to 25 years to repay the Parent PLUS Loan.
 To calculate estimated loan payments, use the Direct Loan Repayment Calculator.
 Additional information is also available on the Federal Student Aid website under Repayment.

 Can I Defer Repayment of my Parent PLUS Loan?

 It is possible to delay (defer) loan repayment until after your student is no longer enrolled at least half-time (two course credits).
-Generally the request for deferment is made at time of application and confirmed with the loan servicer.
-The parent borrower also has the option to request an additional six month post-enrollment deferment after the student drops below half-time, graduates, or withdraws.
-Parents must request separate deferments for each loan period through their federal loan servicer.
-You may make interest payments during deferment periods and there is no penalty for early repayment.
+Generally, the request for deferment is made at the time of application and confirmed with the loan servicer.
+The parent borrower also has the option to request an additional six-month post-enrollment deferment after the student drops below half-time, graduates, or withdraws.
+Parents must request separate deferments through their federal loan servicer for each loan period.
+You may make interest payments during deferment periods without penalty for early repayment.

 Compare the PLUS loan and Alternative Educational Loan Programs